To Fight For Your Rights

 Our criminal lawyers are licensed to practice law throughout all of North Carolina, regularly serving as legal counsel in Mecklenburg, Union, Iredell, Rowan, Gaston, and Lincoln County NC.

-Attorney Bill Powers and Attorney Megan Powell are licensed only in North Carolina.
+Attorney Bill Powers is licensed only in North Carolina.
 Attorney Chris Beddow is licensed in both North Carolina and South Carolina.